When you can’t pay your debts: Bankruptcy and other options

 What are the advantages of the no-asset procedure?

-Most of the unsecured debts of the person are wiped.
+Most of your unsecured debts are wiped.
 Unlike bankruptcy, this does not include a student loan.

 The procedure usually lasts for a period of 12 months.
 By comparison, bankruptcy usually lasts for three years.